bgianfo/lab-notebook/src/serenityos/gdb-port.md

 src="https://user-images.githubusercontent.com/1212/147570590-b841b53a-4971-4154-92dc-d09c530d86e5.png"/>

-As you can see the program does't seem to actually run, it just halts.
+As you can see, the program doesn't seem to actually run, it just halts.

 ## Bonus Bug: Kernel Process Name after `PT_TRACE_ME`

-After the initial port was compiling I started to debug what in our implementation was causing gdb to hang.
-If you looked at the processes under `System Monitor` you can see see that we have two processes named `gdb`, one sitting `Stopped`, and one sitting `Selecting` which is serenity's way of indicating a process is waiting for something.
+After the initial port was compiling, I started to debug what in our implementation was causing gdb to hang.
+If you looked at the processes under `System Monitor` you can see that we have two processes named `gdb`, one sitting `Stopped`, and one sitting `Selecting` which is serenity's way of indicating a process is waiting for something.